defakuto/santorini-omp/README.md

-# Santorini Open.MP Server - MySQL Gamemode
+# Santorini Open.MP Server - No Save System Gamemode

 Welcome to the Santorini Open.MP Server GitHub Repository!

 ## Introduction

 Santorini Open.MP Server offers a unique gaming experience blending the elements of freestyle gameplay inspired by games like Saints Row, Just Cause, and the original GTA San Andreas.
-Our server utilizes a MySQL-based gamemode to provide players with endless opportunities for creativity, exploration, and action-packed adventures.
+Our server provides players with endless opportunities for creativity, exploration, and action-packed adventures without the constraints of a save system.

 ## Features